Quick And Easy Tzatziki Recipe

 You can make this Easy Taztaziki Recipe without cucumber if you’re not a fan.
 Simply leave it out and proceed with the rest of the recipe.
 Taste and adjust other ingredients like garlic, salt, and dill as needed.

-A homemade tzatziki sauce/dip tastes better the longer it sits so this can be made a day or so in advance of any gathering.
-If making it several days ahead I suggest de-seeding the cucumber and finely chopping it then continuing on with the recipe.
+3. If making the tzatziki several days ahead, I suggest de-seeding the cucumber and finely chopping it then continuing on with the recipe.
 This will ensure the tzatziki doesn’t become watery from any excess moisture that remains in the cucumber.

 Close-up of a bowl filled with an easy tzatziki recipe.
 The top is drizzled with olive oil and chopped dill.Pin